Label-Efficient 3D Forest Mapping: Self-Supervised and Transfer Learning for Instance Segmentation, Semantic Segmentation, and Species Classification: Dataset and Methodology

 \textbf{Domain adaptation for instance segmentation.} To address the limitations above, we introduce a domain adaptation setup.
 First, we pretrain the encoder on large-scale unlabeled data.
 Next, we train the model in a supervised manner on one labeled source to guide the model's learning of task-specific features.
 Finally, the adapted model is fine-tuned on a target region using only a small fraction of labeled data.
 This three-stage approach aims to improve transferability across different forest regions while minimizing the need for extensive manual annotation.

-In our experiment, domain adaptation is performed using the NIBIO region (which forms part of the FOR-instance dataset) as the labeled source domain.
+In our experiment, domain adaptation is performed using the NIBIO region (which forms part of the FOR-instance dataset) as the labeled source domain and SCION as the target domain.
 NIBIO represents the boreal forest in Norway, primarily featuring Spruce, and was collected at an extremely high point density.
 In contrast, SCION, the target domain, is a temperate forest in New Zealand, primarily featuring Pine, and captured at around half the density of NIBIO.

 Even though both are coniferous-dominated forests, the differences in ecological zones, dominant tree species (leading to distinct crown geometries), and data density create a significant domain gap.
-The pretrained encoder is first adapted via supervised training on NIBIO, followed by fine-tuning on target regions under different proportions of labeled data.
+The pretrained encoder is first adapted via supervised training on NIBIO, followed by fine-tuning on SCION target regions under different proportions of labeled data.

 To prevent the encoder from forgetting the features learned during pretraining, we adopt a two-stage fine-tuning approach.
 First, we freeze the encoder and train only the head.
 Then, we unfreeze the entire model and fine-tune all layers.
 This staged adaptation helps retain general features while enabling the head to adjust precisely to the new domain.